westonkl/InterviewPrep/README.md

 Consider the standard producer-consumer problem.
 Assume, we have a buffer of 4096-byte length.
 A producer thread collects the data and writes it to the buffer.
 A consumer thread processes the collected data from the buffer.
 The objective is, both the threads should not run at the same time.

+A [**mutex**](https://en.wikipedia.org/wiki/Mutual_exclusion) is a locking mechanism used to synchronize access to a resource.
+Only one task (can be a thread or process based on OS abstraction) can acquire the mutex.
+It means there is ownership associated with a mutex, and only the owner can release the lock (mutex).

 Using **Mutex**:
 - A **mutex** provides mutual exclusion, either producer or consumer can have the key (mutex) and proceed with their work.
 As long as the buffer is filled by the producer, the consumer needs to wait, and vice versa.
 - At any point of time, only one thread can work with the entire buffer.
 The concept can be generalized using **semaphore**.

+:crossed_flags: **Semaphore** is a signaling mechanism (“I am done, you can carry on” kind of signal).
+For example, if you are listening to songs (assume it as one task) on your mobile phone and at the same time, your friend calls you, an interrupt is triggered upon which an interrupt service routine (ISR) signals the call processing task to wake up.

 Using **Semaphore**:
 - A semaphore is a generalized mutex.
 In lieu of a single buffer, we can split the 4 KB buffer into four 1 KB buffers (identical resources).
 A semaphore can be associated with these four buffers.
 The consumer and producer can work on different buffers at the same time.

-A **mutex** is a locking mechanism used to synchronize access to a resource.
-Only one task (can be a thread or process based on OS abstraction) can acquire the mutex.
-It means there is ownership associated with a mutex, and only the owner can release the lock (mutex).

-**Semaphore** is a signaling mechanism (“I am done, you can carry on” kind of signal).
-For example, if you are listening to songs (assume it as one task) on your mobile phone and at the same time, your friend calls you, an interrupt is triggered upon which an interrupt service routine (ISR) signals the call processing task to wake up.

 -----------------------------------------------------